Protection Warrior PvP Rotation and Playstyle — Midnight Season 1

 break your game.
 This ability is as strong offensively as it is defensively.

-For this reason, this ability can be the hardest to determine how to use
+For this reason, this ability can be the hardest to determine how to use best.

 Polymorph or

-Hex.
 If you can land an

-Intimidating Shout onto all of the enemy team, your team will be in a
+Intimidating Shout onto all of the enemy team,

-prime position to burst and apply CC without having to worry about being
+your team will be in a prime position to burst and apply CC without having to

-it on a Windwalker Monk with
+using it on a Windwalker Monk with

-Storm, Earth, and Fire during
+Storm, Earth, and Fire

-Fists of Fury, to nullify their offensive burst and letting you
+Fists of Fury, to nullify their offensive

-Storm Bolt your kill target to counter pressure with your team.
+Storm Bolt your kill target to counter pressure

 Intervene

-does not do anything against spells unless you have the
+not do anything against spells.

-to enemy attempts to kill your teammates.
+Use it frequently and in response to enemy attempts to kill your teammate.

 Macros